urbanetic/meteor-accounts-local/README.md

 # accounts-local

-Creates local users and an admin from a private asset.
+Creates local users and an admin.

 ## Usage